Tim10022023/InformationRetrievalSystem/Evaluation boolean model/report.md

 ## Source Code & Dataset

-The code and dataset used in this experiment are available on GitHub:
+The code and dataset used in this experiment are available on GitHub

 - **[GitHub Repository Link]** (https://github.com/Tim10022023/InformationRetrievalSystem)